Ultimate Disney World Guide To Packing For The Parks

 Florida is notorious for random rainfall.
 Just because the weather forecast is clear for the afternoon does not mean that a quick shower will not occur.
 Most Disney attractions are outside and I do not like spending my day walking around in wet clothes.

 Ponchos can also be used on water rides to help keep you from getting soaked (Splash Mountain and Kali River Rapids).

 Taking pictures and videos all day will drain your phone battery faster than you think.
 Since Disney World provides free Wi-Fi, posting pictures on social media will do so incredibly quickly, too.
 There is nothing worse than having a dead battery at Disney before all of the evening fun even begins.

 We invested in a portable charger that charges two devices at a time and gives eight hours of battery life.
 Read about the mobile charger that we use here.

 This is pretty obvious.
 Florida is the Sunshine State for a reason.
 Even on days when you think it is cloudy, you will still get sun.
 Please be smart and reapply your sunscreen throughout the day.

 Being in the sunshine all day will quickly dry out your lips.
 Pack a chapstick even if it is just to be on the safe side.

 Disney Passholder Card

 If you are a Disney Passholder, bring your Passholder Card to receive discounts on select store purchases and restaurants plus park for free.
-You can use your card at any Disney property, including Disney Springs and on property hotels.
+You can use our card at any Disney property, including Disney Springs and hotels.

 Change of Clothes